 David Reesman, Creative Director – David Reesman was born in Pittsburgh, PA, graduating with a degree in Graphic Design.
 After years of retail advertising experience, he moved into the area of Visual Merchandising for a chain of retail furniture stores.
 His responsibilities included traveling between stores, setting the visual merchandising standards for the company, as well as the stylist for magazine editorials and a variety of advertising materials, many corporate television appearances on local design shows and HGTV.
 For the last few years David has decided to remain near home and has focused on building an interior design business of his own, taking the many years of experience in retail merchandising and passion for interiors and combining them.
 This has allowed him to work on a wide array of projects in both the private sector and business areas.
 Mr. Reesman’s discerning aesthetics deliver a remarkable and energizing staging.
 David has been working with Abigail Francisco School of Classical Ballet for the last four years as Creative Director, selecting music, costumes, scenery and creating the overall aesthetic for the school’s spring performance.
 In 2013 he began consulting with architects and builders to re-design and expand the school to better serve current and future students.

 Becky Arden, School Administrator – Becky graduated from Temple University in Philadelphia, PA in 2011 with a degree in Journalism, with an emphasis in Broadcasting.
-She is a former student of Abigail Francisco, dancing under her for approximately eight years.
+She is a former student of Abigail Francisco, dancing for 10 years at the studio.
 She traveled to St. Petersburg, Russia in 2007 with Ms. Abigail to attend the Dance Open Festival and take classes with International Ballet Instructors.
-She continues to dance in Finale and Alumni numbers in the annual Spring Production.
-Becky relocated back to Southern Maryland two years ago.
+Becky relocated back to Southern Maryland a few years ago after living in Philadelphia for eight years.
 She hopes to bring new, fresh ideas as well as continue the long-lasting traditions that have built Abigail Francisco School of Classical Ballet.